-This course will introduce students to the foundational concepts of predictive analytics using R, Microsoft Excel, and Analytic Solver.
-The course will focus on applied aspects of predictive modeling and discuss practical approaches to solving business cases using predictive analytics.
-The course will use Microsoft Excel to build intuition, R to build well-structured and programmable predictive workflows and Analytic Solver to build predictive models from the perspective of a business analyst.
+This course will introduce students to the foundational concepts of predictive analytics using modern tools like Microsoft Excel, Analytic Solver, Power BI and R. The course will focus on applied aspects of predictive modeling and discuss practical approaches to solving business cases using predictive analytics.
+The course will use Microsoft Excel to build intuition, Power BI to build visuals, Analytic Solver / R to build predictive models from the perspective of a business analyst.
 This course will use a hands-on approach to solve mini-cases from diverse industries and functional areas and help learn predictive analytics by understanding modern business practices in leveraging predictive models for mining data and making evidence-informed decisions.
 This course will provide an overview of all stages of a predictive analytics workflow including data ingestion, data cleaning, transformation, visualization, model building, model assessment, statistical inference, model communication and decision making using predictive models.

-INSTRUCTOR, TA, AND COURSE COMMUNICATIONS
+INSTRUCTOR AND COURSE COMMUNICATIONS

-Dr. Srikanth Balasubramanian
+Dr. Srikanth Balasubramanian Instructor

-Instructor balass13@mcmaster.ca
+balass13@mcmaster.ca

-Office: TBA

-Office Hours: By Appointment
+Office: TBA Office Hours: By Appointment